 And if the direction points downward, those bets are off.
 The yield curve, in its obviously inverted state, is more than some abstract economic metric.
 It has real-life implications when it comes to our financial system.

 For instance, it can diminish banks’ willingness to lend money because they can’t expect much profit if they think long-term interest rates will pay less than short-term rates.
 Better to hunker down, must be the lenders’ sentiment, I guess.

 Is It a Reliable Gauge for a Recession?

 The inversion between the 10-year U.S. Treasury bond and the two-year Treasury bond has been a harbinger of every U.S. recession over the past 50 years.
 Seven times, in fact.
 And these recessions typically manifest between three months to two years later.

-Last year, we had several yield-curve inversions.
+In 2018, we had several yield-curve inversions.
 And although our current recession is linked to causes outside the market, it's worth heeding these warnings as they can indicate a future decline of economic growth and U.S. prosperity.
 You’ve been warned.